Diversity, Equity, and Inclusion

 The University of Minnesota is committed to achieving excellence through equity and diversity.
 We value having diverse views and experiences that enrich our academics and our profession as a whole.
 The Department of Orthopedic Surgery, in conjunction with the Medical School, has the goal of creating an atmosphere where differences are valued, leading to a culturally competent healthcare workforce qualified to meet the needs of the varied populations we serve.

-Our scholarship provides financial assistance for upcoming 3rd and 4th-year medical students (class of 2024 and 2025) who are planning a career in orthopedic surgery, and want to do a four-week away rotation at our site.
+Our scholarship provides financial assistance to medical students graduating in 2025 who are planning a career in orthopedic surgery, and want to do a four-week away rotation at our site.
 Diverse students whose backgrounds and/or identities are underrepresented in orthopedics are encouraged to apply.
 The chosen applicants will be given a stipend of $1,500 to be used towards their lodging and/or travel expenses.

 Application Requirements